simongraham/hovernet_inference/README.md

 ## Running the code

 Before running the code, download the HoVer-Net weights [here](https://drive.google.com/file/d/1k1GSsQkFkSjYY0eXi2Kx7Hlj8AGrhOOP/view?usp=sharing).
-There are two checkpoint files that are available to use: `pannuke.npz` and `monusac.npz` (see below for licensing details).
+There are two checkpoint files that are available to use: `pannuke.npz` and `monusac.npz`, which correspond to the dataset that they were trained on.
+See below for licensing details.

 Usage:
 ```